ekzhang/graphon/README.md

 ## Features

-In addition to the core GQL language that includes graph pattern-matching queries, updates, transactions, and basic data types, Graphon supports:
+In addition to the core GQL language that includes graph pattern-matching queries, transactional updates, catalog changes, and list data types, Graphon supports:

-- `CREATE INDEX` on the properties of a node type
+- `CREATE INDEX` on the properties of a node label
+- Execution cost tracking for terminating unbounded paths / undecidability
 - JSON data type

-You could consider using Graphon when you want something small and low-overhead, yet still fairly powerful.
+You could consider using Graphon when you want something small and low-overhead, yet still powerful.

 ## Architecture